sanketdhoble/getir-challenge/readMe.md

 # getir challenge

 ```
 This is a nodeJs application.
-It has single endpoint that fethes data from given mongoDb url and returns result in the format mentioned.
+It has single endpoint that fetches data from given mongoDb url
+and returns result in the format mentioned.
 ```

-Node version: 12.14.1

 Packages Used:
 - Express,
+- Typescript,
 - Mongoose,
 - Jest,
 - tslint,